figo-connect/python-figo/README.md

 In this repository you can also have a look at a simple console (`console_demo.py`) and web demo (`web_demo`).
 While the console demo simply accesses the figo API, the web demo implements the full OAuth flow.

-# Alternative Fingerprints
+# Environment variables

+- `FIGO_SSL_FINGERPRINT`
-You can override the default fingerprints by setting the environment variable `FIGO_SSL_FINGERPRINT` with a comma seperated list of fingerprints.
+  - Override the default fingerprints with a comma seperated list of fingerprints.

-# Alternative API endpoint
+- `FIGO_API_ENDPOINT`

-You can overwrite the default api_endpoint by setting the environment variable `FIGO_API_ENDPOINT`.
+  - Override the default API endpoint by setting the environment variable.
+- `FIGO_CLIENT_ID`, `FIGO_CLIENT_SECRET`
+  - Override to run tests with a client other than the demo client